15 Books With “Touch Her and You Die Trope” You’ll Love

 These novels often feature the famous line all romance readers go nuts for – “Who did this to you” or “Touch her and i’ll kill you”, as the male lead cannot stand it when someone tries to hurt the love of their life.

-Books with this romance trope feature thrilling stories of romance and adventure where the heroine must navigate a world filled with those who wish to harm her.
+Books with this romance trope features thrilling stories of romance and adventure where the heroine must navigate a world filled with those who wish to harm her.

 1. Haunting Adeline (Cat and Mouse Duet #1) by H. D. Carlton